ucsb-cs16-w18/ucsb-cs16-w18.github.io/_lab/lab01.md

 ## Goals for this lab

-In this lab you will get practice with
+In this lab you will get practice
 * for loops and while loops
 * nested loops
 * calculating a series using for loops and if-else statements